-Sometimes dogs are sleeping with open eyes because of a typical occurrence.
+Sometimes dogs sleep with open eyes because of a typical occurrence.
 But it could also be the result of a medical condition as well.
 Like, lagophthalmos, seizures, and so on.
-The natural reason might be they are dreaming.
-Or can be that your dog is simply safeguarding itself from predators.
+The genuine reason might be they are dreaming.
+Or it can be that your dog is simply safeguarding itself from predators.

 Seems interesting?
 Are you excited to know this topic in detail?
 Then you have to scroll down.

 Why Does Your Dog Sleep With Their Eyes Open

 A dog is snoring while it’s sleeping.
-Also, it’s keeping their eyes open at sleeping time.
+Also, it’s keeping their eyes open during sleeping time.
 These are often some common phenomena a dog parent observes.

+It is now time to describe the reasons and solutions for these occurrences.
 Actually, you can find some medical reasons and typical reasons for your dog sleeping with his eyes open.
 Depends on the circumstances.
-It is now time to describe both of the reasons and solutions for these occurrences.

 Let’s have a look at the medical reasons first:

 This word is medically used to describe the fact that your dog cannot completely close its eyes.
 Because the eye’s ball is too large for the eyelids to seal over, this is the most common cause.

 There are many reasons, including heredity or an underlying condition like glaucoma.

-- Consult your veterinarian if your dog has suddenly begun sleeping with one eye open and it appears to be getting larger.
+- Consult your veterinarian if your dog has suddenly begun sleeping with one eye open, and it appears to be getting more significant.
 They can check to see if anything is wrong with this particular eye.

 - To ensure that your dog’s eyes are healthy and that nothing else is wrong, you should give them proper medicine and non-allergic food.

 A dog’s eyes may either be completely open or partially closed, which is having a seizure.
 Dogs can have seizures when they are sleeping.

 Seizures can range from minor twitches and motions to full-body convulsions, depending on the severity of the attack.